 2) Public funding of abortion services

 Currently, Medicaid dollars may only be used for abortion services in the cases of rape, incest, or life endangerment of the mother.
 This has the effect of creating more choice for those with greater means, and less choice for those without such means.
 Abortion is an emotional and difficult topic, but within the context of state policy, it is a medical procedure, and should be treated as such.
-Therefore, New Hampshire should join the 17 states which currently cover abortion as part of Medicaid (in effect, eliminating the Hyde Amendment at the state level).
-This was most recently passed in Illinois, and signed into law by Republican Governor Bruce Rauner.
+Therefore, New Hampshire should join the 16 states which currently cover abortion as part of Medicaid (in effect, eliminating the Hyde Amendment at the state level).
+This was most recently passed in Illinois, and signed into law by Republican (now former) Governor Bruce Rauner.
 An example of the language (based again, in part, on the State of Washington) could look like this:

 "If the state provides, directly or by contract, maternity care benefits, services, or information to women through any program administered or funded in whole or in part by the state, the state shall also provide women otherwise eligible for any such program with substantially equivalent benefits, services, or information to permit them to voluntarily terminate their pregnancies."

 There are a pair of laws, both enacted during the leadership of then-Speaker Bill O’Brien in 2011 and 2012, which should be repealed.
 There is also a law, signed by Governor Sununu in 2017 relating to fetal homicide, which should also be repealed.
 Finally, the 2021 late-term ban was not being widely called for by the public, and represented the first broad restriction of abortion rights in modern New Hampshire history.

 New Hampshire should eliminate the parental notification requirement.
 Our primary concern must be the health and well-being of the young women involved, and this law has the effect of delaying care, and increasing risk.